Step-by-Step Instructions To Make Your Own Beeswax Jar Candles

 Use A Wooden Clothespin To Hold Candle Wick

 I usually use a wooden clothespin.
-The wick threads right through the hole in the spring located in the center of the clothespin.
+The wick threads right through the hole in the spring in the center of the clothespin.

 Using a wooden clothespin to steady candle wick.
 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader